Patrick-Gourdet/TaxDemo/README.md

 The general Tax Rate retrieval
 Access the APIDb directly
-TODO In Future the API DB access should call class an not access the DB directly
+TODO In Future, the API DB access should be encapsulated in a decorator access the DB directly

 <a name='M-Auth-ApiDataAccess-TaxRates-#ctor-Auth-DataAccess-DataContextApi,Auth-DataAccess-DataContextTax-'></a>
 ### #ctor(dbContext) `constructor`